Trust & Forgiveness

 In this story, these teammates were far from that ideal.

-The customer had grown to distrust the contractor’s estimate for more MOC man hours because of the appearances of inflated estimates.
+The customer had grown to distrust the contractor’s estimate for more MOC man hours because of the appearance of inflated estimates.

 In turn, the contractor grew to distrust the customer’s ability to understand the complexity of design engineering.
 Therefore, they believed the customer was incapable of understanding the higher MOC costs.